StephanieYow/hotel-booking-no-show-prediction/README.md

 > y_test.shape: (17690,)

 ### Feature Scaling
-Features contain varying scales from 10s to 1000s, and undergo Z-score normalisation to standardise their range.
-Statistical properties (mean and standard deviation) of X_train are used to scale both X_train and X_test.
+Features contained varying scales from 10s to 1000s, and underwent Z-score normalisation to standardise their range.
+Statistical properties (mean and standard deviation) of X_train were used to scale both X_train and X_test.

 ### Modelling
 Prediction of no-shows can be modelled as a probability problem (how likely would a customer no-show?) where the label follows a binomial distribution with only two outcomes, failure ('show up') or success ('no-show').
 With this in mind, logistic regression is an appropriate model choice.
 Logistic regression, as its name implies, first performs regression, and then compresses regression outputs into probabilities using the logistic function.
 The model learns the best regression feature weights that maximise P(y = 1) whenever the true label y is 1 ('no-show') and maximise 1 - P(y = 1) whenever the true label y is 0 ('show up').

-After the model is fitted with X_train and y_train, predictions are made on X_test.
-Predictions are evaluated against y_test on a set of metrics: accuracy score, F1 score and log loss, and output to `evaluation_report.txt`.
+After the model was fitted with X_train and y_train, predictions were made on X_test.
+Predictions were evaluated against y_test on a set of metrics: accuracy score, F1 score and log loss, and output to `evaluation_report.txt`.

 |Metric |Result|
 |--|--|